-How Information and Communication Technologies are used to assist learning
+How Information and Communication Technologies are used to Assist Learning

-With the implementation of the Australian Curriculum and the C2C resource, ICT has been seamlessly embedded into the An iPad policy ensures the care and use of the iPads is in line with school expectations around behaviour and privacy of other
+With the implementation of the Australian Curriculum and the C2C resource, ICT has been seamlessly embedded into the

 The Reading Eggs Online resource is an intervention tool for P-3 for those students who are having difficulties with their reading.
 Reading Eggs provides each student with a program that targets their level of reading and the strategies that they need to work on to improve their reading.